Last updated: November 05, 2024

 Home equity loan

 Like a HELOC, you can use the cash from your home equity loan for whatever you would like.
-However, with a home equity loan, you must take a lump sum of money upfront and immediately start paying your loan back.
-The lump sum may be a good option for you if you have a planned expense that’s coming up soon, such as a remodel.
-To learn more about this option, check out more in-depth information about the differences between a home equity loan and a HELOC.
+However, you receive a lump sum of money upfront and immediately start paying your loan back.
+The lump sum may be a good option if you have a planned expense coming up soon, such as a home remodel.

 Variable-rate HELOC